sdv-dev/SDGym/README.md

 ## SDGym Synthesizers

-A part from the benchmark functionality, SDGym implements a collection of Synthesizers which are either custom demo synthesizers or re-implementations of synthesizers that have been presented in third party publications.
+Apart from the benchmark functionality, SDGym implements a collection of Synthesizers which are either custom demo synthesizers or re-implementations of synthesizers that have been presented in third party publications.